 - Interest on your debts stops accumulating the day you file

-- By law, debt collectors and creditors can no long contact and harass you
+- By law, debt collectors and creditors can no longer contact or harass you

-- You won’t be in jeopardy of losing any of your asserts
+- You won’t be in jeopardy of losing any of your assets

-- You’ll have a maximum of 5 years to repay the agree upon portion of your debts
+- You’ll have a maximum of five years to repay the agreed-upon portion of your debt

 Are There Any Qualifications?

-Unfortunately consumer proposals aren’t for everyone, everyone’s financial situation is different and therefore not everyone can benefit from the same help.
-If any of the issues below describe your current financial situation then you might want to consider a consumer proposal there are several other conditions, besides being insolvent, which you must fulfill:
+Unfortunately, consumer proposals aren’t for everyone, everyone’s financial situation is different and therefore not everyone can benefit from the same help.
+In order for you to be deemed eligible to file a consumer proposal there are several other conditions, besides being insolvent, which you must fulfill:

 - You have more than $5,000 worth of unsecured debt but no more than $250,000 (this does not include your mortgage)

-- You cannot afford to pay off your debts in full and interest
+- Be unable to pay off your debts in full with interest

 Benefits of Filing a Consumer Proposal